kdrag0n/protonaosp.kdrag0n.dev/docs/faq.md

 ### Where are the old versions? {#old-versions}

-You can find all versions of ProtonAOSP under "Versions" in the sidebar (floating menu button on mobile).
+You can find all versions of ProtonAOSP under **Versions** in the sidebar (floating menu button on mobile).

 ### Can I update without wiping data? {#dirty-flash}